Azure/azure-sdk-for-net/sdk/vision/Azure.AI.Vision.ImageAnalysis/samples/Sample05_SmartCrops.md

 // Use a file stream to pass the image data to the analyze call using FileStream stream = new FileStream("image-analysis-sample.jpg", FileMode.Open);

 // Get the smart-cropped thumbnails for the image.
-This will be a synchronously (blocking) call.
 ImageAnalysisResult result = client.Analyze(
     BinaryData.FromStream(stream),
     VisualFeatures.SmartCrops);